Rodi26/bookverse-inventory/README.md

 Each artifact moves together through the promotion pipeline: DEV → QA → STAGING → PROD.

+For the non-JFrog evidence plan and gates, see: `../bookverse-demo-init/docs/EVIDENCE_PLAN.md`.

 ## Demo Data

 The service includes 20 professionally curated books with: